Deutsche Volkszeitung (1945)

 Deutsche Volkszeitung ('German People's Newspaper', abbreviated DVZ) was a newspaper published daily from Berlin, Germany between 1945–1946.
 It was the organ of the Central Committee of the Communist Party of Germany (KPD).

 Foundation

 The first issue was published on 13 June 1945.
-Deutsche Volkszeitung was the first working class-newspaper to emerge in Berlin after the Second World War.
-The circulation at this point was 100,000 copies.
+Deutsche Volkszeitung was the first "working-class newspaper" to emerge in Berlin after the Second World War.
+Its circulation at this point was 100,000 copies.